Skip to main content

 Paid

-This course aims to prepare you for system design interviews, as well as discusses how you could apply this knowledge in your day to day job.
-In real world, most of the engineers don't get to design new systems often.
-Some don't get to design them at all.
-In many companies architecture is something only a few individuals do regularly.
-But when it comes to interviewing, we suddenly expect everyone to be master in system design.
+This course aims to prepare you for system design interviews and discusses how you can apply this knowledge in your day-to-day job.
+In the real world, most engineers don't frequently design new systems.
+Some may not get to design them at all.
+In many companies, architecture is a task reserved for only a few individuals.
+However, during interviews, there is a sudden expectation for everyone to master system design.

 This is a demo lesson (10:00 remaining)